RENTOKIL SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against...

-NEW ORLEANS, Jan.
-10, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 27, 2025 to file lead plaintiff applications in a securities class action lawsuit against Rentokil Initial plc (the "Company") (NYSE: RTO ), if they purchased the Company's American Depositary Shares ("ADSs") between December 1, 2023 and September 10, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+15, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 27, 2025 to file lead plaintiff applications in a securities class action lawsuit against Rentokil Initial plc (the“Company”) (NYSE: RTO), if they purchased the Company's American Depositary Shares (“ADSs”) between December 1, 2023 and September 10, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Western District of Tennessee.

 Get Help